 — Turn left onto India Street

-— CBC is next building on left. (green roof, raised pilings)
+— CBC is next building on right. (green roof, raised pilings)

 How Do I Get to CBC by Bus or Trolley?

 Take Bus #34 or Green Line Trolley #92 to Wickendon St.

 — Walk over India Point footbridge to India Point Park

 — At park, turn right, walk .1 miles.

 — CBC is first building on the water. (green roof, raised pilings)